devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step8.md

 ### Extracting the files from tar

-Many times in Linux world all the softwares are packaged either in .zip or .tar format.
+Many times in Linux world all the softwares are packaged either in .zip or .tar format.To extract the files from t